getPraxis/FELauncher/README.md

 <h2>Demo</h2>

 [![Flow Event Launcher Demo](../media/VideoImage.png?raw=true "image_tooltip")](https://threadit.app/thread/bi97lbkso47148lujkre)
+<h2> Version 2.5 Enhancement</h2>
+Version 2.5 introduced the ability to use the FEL component in Lightning Communities/Digital Experience.
+Fixed an issue where using the FEL component in Console mode would cause multiple tabs to launch a flow.

+<h2>Version 2.0 Enhancement</h2>
+Version 2.0 introduced the ability to create flows that can take more than one input parameter.
+Two parameters: "flowVariableName" and "Ids" have been modified to be arrays to allow for defining multiple variable names and their input values.
+Please see the section "Sample Event Payload passing multiple parameters to a flow" for an example of the payload.

 <h2>Introduction</h2>
 The Enhanced Lightning Grid component from Salesforce Labs is a phenomenal component that enables creating a custom related-list table with: